josipcodes/numbers-game/README.md

 - **Stuck-check**

     - Should the user repeatedly use 'generate' button without any alternative actions, it is possible the player has no viable pairs to remove.
 For this reason, pop-up will appear notifying the player of the case.
-Game will be paused for player to decide on the next best action (continue game, or quit game)

 ![screenshot](documentation/features/generate-instances.png)